 If a new rule changes your lease in a material way, you will not be subject to the rule unless you consent to it in writing.

 A: Your landlord must give you information in writing as to the name and address of the owner, manager or other person who is authorized to accept notices from tenants.
 This must be kept current.
 If this disclosure is not made, the person who signs your lease, as landlord, has all the duties of a landlord and must accept notices and make repairs.

 Q: What if I move out and leave property in my living unit?

-A: Your landlord may dispose of worthless property or may give you notice by mail to remove your property.
+A: Your landlord may dispose of worthless property.
 He may store your property; you must pay storage costs if you want it returned.
 If you do not remove your property in 30 days, it will be deemed abandoned and the landlord may dispose of the property in any manner deemed reasonable and proper.
 You may be required to pay storage costs and other costs accrued under the rental agreement in order to obtain your property

 Q: What are my responsibilities as tenant?

 A: You must keep your own living area clean and safe, dispose properly of all trash, keep plumbing fixtures clean, use facilities safely and not deliberately or carelessly destroy anything which belongs to the landlord.
 You must comply with your lease and all proper rules and not allow anything to be done which would disturb other tenants.

 Q: What can the landlord do if I do not meet my responsibilities?

 - If your non-compliance can be remedied by repair, replacement or cleaning, the landlord may require you to repair within 10 days after written notice to you, or the landlord may repair and bill you for the cost or value.
 This will not terminate your lease.